tyleracorn/tyleracorn.github.io/_posts/2020-04-09-histograms-and-cdfs-part1.md

 toc_sticky: true
 ---

-This is the first part of a two part series on histograms and CDF's.
+This is the first part of a two part series on histograms and CDF's (Cumulative Distribution Function).
 I find a lot of people new to data science, geostatistics, etc. are usually familiar and comfortable with histograms, however there is a lot to learn from CDF's which is why I tend to rely on them more.
 This series will cover the following topics

 1. What are they?
     - Explain what a Histogram and CDF is